t3knapp/GaussianNaiveBayes/README.md

 # GaussianNaiveBayes

+GaussianNaiveBayes.py
 An implementation of Gaussian Naive Bayes to be used in classification.

+NaiveBayes.ipynb
-See the Jupyter notebook NaiveBayes.ipynb for a more detailed explaination.
+A Jupyter notebook with a more detailed explanation of the implementation.